loomnetwork/loom-sdk-documentation/docs/etherboy-backend.md

         ]
     }
     ```
-1. Execute `loom init` in the working directory to initialize config files.

 Note: `loom` and `etherboycli` can be placed anywhere in your `$PATH` so you don't have to always execute with `./`.
 However, `etherboycore.0.0.1` must always be placed in `$WORKING_DIRECTORY/contracts/etherboycore.0.0.1`.